Entry Terms and Other Cross-References

 Brain consider also terms at CEREBR- and ENCEPHAL-.

-The Consider Also reference is used primarily with anatomical Descriptors to refer to groups of Descriptors beginning with a common stem rather than to a single Descriptor.
+Consider Also references are used primarily with anatomical Descriptors to refer to groups of Descriptors beginning with a common stem rather than to a single Descriptor.
 In the MeSH Browser the reference is displayed as Consider Also, and as the <ConsiderAlso> element in XML MeSH.

 2.3 Entry Combination